 Symptoms.
 Symptoms depend on the ventricular rate, duration of arrhythmia and the presence and gravity of cardiovascular disease modifying the function of the ventricles pump.
 If the VT se lf-terminates within 30 seconds, it is considered a non-sustained VT.
 If the arrhythmia lasts more than 30 seconds, it is known as a sustained VT.

 When the ventricles beat in a very fast rates (140-220 bpm) for more than 30 seconds (sustained VT) is not enough time to fill with blood the ventricles during diastole (period when the heart relaxes after a contraction) and, therefore, decreases the volume of blood they pump to the arteries.
 A sudden increase of ventricular rate during VT leads to the appearance of a sensation of feeling the heart beat (palpitations), dizziness, vertigo, signs of heart failure (shortness of breath or dyspnea), chest pain or chest tightness and unconsciousness.
 Blood pressure is usually low and pulse absent.
 Sometimes non-sustained VT is so brief that hardly produces symptoms.
 Conversely, in some patients the VT persists over time and degenerates in ventricular fibrillation, and cardiac arrest associated with the sudden death of the patient.
+Treatment.
+Asymptomatic patients should be advised to suppress the consumption of alcohol, caffeine and other stimulant substances or drugs that can induce or increase the frequency of ventricular premature beats.
+If this is not enough, an antiarrhythmic drug should be prescribed.
+Drug selection should be based on drug safety and on the structural heart disease of the patient.
+After an acute myocardial infarction may be administered lidocaine, procainamide, beta-blockers or amiodarone.
+When the patient does not respond to treatment or if the TV produces hypotension, angina, heart failure or signs of cerebral hypoperfusion, electrical cardioversion should be performed immediately.

 Electrical cardioversion (also known as direct-current or DC cardioversion) is a procedure whereby a synchronized electrical current (shock) is delivered through the chest wall to the heart through special electrodes or paddles that are applied to the skin of the chest and the back.
 The purpose of the cardioversion is to interrupt the abnormal electrical rhythms in the heart and to restore a normal heartbeat.
 The delivered shock causes all the heart cells to contract simultaneously, thereby interrupting and terminating the abnormal electrical rhythm without damaging the heart.
 The heart's electrical system then restores a normal heartbeat.